strudelAndCoffee/easy-readme/readme.md

 Easy Readme is an easy to use application to quickly generate a README file for your repository.
 Simply answer a few questions, and the Markdown will be coded with the information you provide, complete with table of contents, badges, and license (including a link to the license documentation.)

-The layout of this README was generated using the application.
-Demo images and video link were added afterwards.
+The layout of this README was generated using the application!
+(Images and video link added afterwards)

 ## Table of Contents